 - 1997 - C.O.L.O.R.’s (Christians Offering Love to Overcome Racism) begins; Meditation Garden dedicated; first "Blessing of the Animals" Service.

-- 1999 - Front Porch Alliance involvements begin; Choir Room renovated.
+- 1999 - Front Porch Alliance involvements begin.

 - 2000 - “Have A Seat!”
-Campaign for sanctuary seating renovation; "Good Morning, Kansas City!" established with Community, Temple B’nai Jehudah, and Kappa Alpha Psi fraternity as partners.
+Campaign - sanctuary seating renovation; "Good Morning, Kansas City!" established (with Community, Temple B’nai Jehudah and Kappa Alpha Psi fraternity)

-- 2001 - General Assembly meets in Kansas City; Dr. Hill and congregation receive National Clergy Renewal Program grant from Lilly Endowment; Activities Center Phase II renovation begins.
+- 2001 - General Assembly meets in Kansas City.
+Dr. Hill and congregation receive National Clergy Renewal Program sabbatical grant from Lilly Endowment; Activities Center Phase II renovation begins.

 - 2004 - Community helps to found MORE2 (Metropolitan Organization for Racial and Economic Equity).

-- 2005 - Community members host Katrina evacuees from New Orleans and help with resettlement; 115th Anniversary “Steeple of Light” Gala celebration; Stephen Ministry re-established.
+- 2005 - Community members host Katrina evacuees from New Orleans and help with resettlement; 115th Anniversary “Steeple of Light” Gala; Stephen Ministry re-established.

-- 2006 - Community receives 5-year grant from The Lilly Endowment for the creation of Clergy Residency Program”
+- 2010 - Community receives 6-year renewal grant from The Lilly Endowment for continuation of Clergy Residency Program.